teaching-js/js-primer/content/basics/index.md

 You can verify the type of any variable with `typeof`.

+### Functions

+Functions as mentioned above, are a special type of `Object` -- but are worth talking about separately as they're quite different to most other JavaScript objects.
+For a

 ### Objects

 Objects are everywhere in JavaScript.
 For a deeper dive into